Ernest-Yoyowah/Ernest-Yoyowah/README.md

 ## 👨🏻‍💻 &nbsp;About Me

 - 🎓 &nbsp; Studying Software Engineering at the Ghana Communication Technology University.
-- 📱 &nbsp; Specializing in Web Programming & Applications development.
+- 📱 &nbsp; Specializing in Web Programming & Applications Development.
 - 💼 &nbsp; Contributed as a Software Engineering Intern at GCTU - University Relations in Sep 2023 - Dec 2023.
 - 🌱 &nbsp; Exploring advanced Software Engineering concepts and staying updated with the latest industry trends.
 - 🔧 &nbsp; Balancing my technical pursuits with side gigs as a keyboardist🎹 and freelancing in web development.